The odd independence number of graphs, I: Foundations and classical classes: Abstract

 A simple relation involving these two parameters and the order $|G|$ of $G$ is $\sid(G)\cdot\soc(G) \geq |G|$, parallel to the same on chromatic number and independence number.

 We develop several basic inequalities concerning $\sid(G)$, and use already existing results on strong odd coloring, to derive lower bounds for odd independence in many families of graphs.

-We prove that $\sid(G) = \alpha(G^2)$ holds for all claw-free graphs $G$, and present many results, using various techniques, concerning the odd independence number of cycles, paths, Moore graphs, Kneser graphs, the complete subdivision $S(K_n)$ of $K_n$, the half graphs $H_{n,n}$, and $K_p \Boxx K_q$.
+We prove that $\sid(G) = \alpha(G^2)$ holds for all claw-free graphs $G$, and apply this result to prove that determining $\sid(G)$ is in general \NP-hard (and also when restricted to line graphs).
+We also present many results, using various techniques, concerning the odd independence number of cycles, paths, Moore graphs, Kneser graphs, the complete subdivision $S(K_n)$ of $K_n$, the half graphs $H_{n,n}$, and $K_p \Boxx K_q$.
 Further, we consider the odd independence number of the hypercube $Q_d$ and also of the complements of triangle-free graphs.
 Many open problems for future research are stated.
+Further related results can be found in part II of this work [The odd independence number of graphs, II: Finite and infinite grids and chessboard graphs, arXiv: 2510.01897].

 \bsk

 \nin \textbf{Keywords:} \ independence number, odd independence number, strong odd coloring.

 \bsk